sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 Every time my mouse moves to the bottom right corner, all my windows go transparent, and *almost* reduce me to swearing again.
 Now, I know we can turn this behaviour off by disabling Aero or some other setting and I can even agree that this feature can be useful.
-But to me, firstly, I hardly keep anything on my Desktop so even it's existence is quite useless to me.
+But to me, firstly, I hardly keep anything on my Desktop, so its mere existence is quite useless to me.
 Secondly, even if I wanted to look at the desktop, it's a quick <kbd>#d</kbd> away, which is much faster considering my fingers are almost always on the keyboard.